adeelahmadk/bumblebee-clean-install/readme.md

 ## Installation procedure

-Following steps assume a fresh install of any flavor of Ubuntu (preferably 16.04 LTS) but it should work for newer versions as well.
+Following steps assume a fresh installation of any flavor of Ubuntu (preferably 16.04 LTS) but it should work for newer versions as well.

 ### 1. Add repositories
    The latest Nvidia driver doesn't work with Bumblebee stable branch, therefore we need to add the testing branch and the proprietary driver ppa to system repos: